markstringer-dti/markstringer-dti.github.io/dti.md

 of clerks.
 They'd seen that this software would make their lives much easier.
 We kept gradually improving the accessibility, but we went live with what we had.
 We submitted the software to outside security testing.
-We addressed the most serious issues that arose, and then we went live with some others still being looked at.
+We addressed the most serious issues that arose, but we went live with some others still being looked at.

 Putting bad software that just about worked in front of real users completely changed the project.
 Why?
 Because it started to put together